Ruslan Kogan: Career

 By the age of 23, Kogan had worked at the IT departments of Bosch, GE, Telstra, and was a management consultant at Accenture, until 2006.

 Kogan.com

 Kogan started Kogan.com in his parents' Melbourne garage in 2006, aged 23 years.
 The company rapidly expanded to a broader range of products such as Digital Radios, GPS devices, netbooks, tablets, and video cameras, and in September 2011 began selling complementary products from a range of brands including Apple, Canon, Nikon, Samsung, Motorola and others.

 Kogan achieved A$3 million in sales in its third year, followed by A$8 million in year four, A$22 million in year five, A$70 million in year six, and over A$200 million in the seventh year.
 In 2013 The Wall Street Journal speculated that Kogan was worth over US$400 million.
 More than two million products were delivered by Kogan.com, with daily sales of more than A$1 million.

-Having started with no external funding or capital, as of 2011, Kogan.com has grown to become one of Australia's fastest-growing businesses in any industry.